 I remember being covered in fake mud made from oats, honey and dye.
 It attracted the wasps as we were filming in a wood and I got stung!
 Ouch!
 I loved the Just William series before I booked the show so being able to play my favourite character was crazy cool!
 Saying the famous line “I’ll scream and scream and scream until I’m sick” was a great moment as well.
 When Martin Jarvis sat in the room to narrate, I said to him, “you sound just like you do on the story CDs”.
 He is wonderful and I see him regularly in LA.

 What was your first TV appearance and can you tell us about it?

 My first TV appearance was a show called The Green Balloon Club in the UK.
 I was four years old and had never acted before.
 I was on the show for three years before it ended.
 It was a show about the environment and it taught kids to recycle and help the earth.
 I was the presenter and I was also the youngest.
 We shot every weekend so the other kids didn’t miss school.
 We travelled to Belfast Zoo and the Island of Arran in Scotland.

 Have you always been interested in writing productions?

 I think a part of me has always loved to tell stories and writing just came as the next stage.
 I was fortunate enough to have written a movie that was shot in 2016.
 It was called The League of Legend Keepers: Shadows.
 It’s currently out for distribution.

-What’s been the easiest film to write?
+What film would you say has been the easiest to write?